dilayercelik/dilayercelik.github.io/Transcript.md

 ---
 ## 2019/20: First Year

-*NB: no reported grades or weighting counting towards my final degree because of COVID-19.*

-Passed the Progression Module to advance into my second-year:
-- CAPSTONE: "Expert Advice to the Criminal Justice System: insights from Neuroscience, Social Psychology, Speech Science and Perception Research"

 - Introduction to Research Methods using R (term 1 & 2)

 - Introduction to Language - linguistics (term 1)